TIBCOSoftware/snappydata/docs/aqp.md

 For example, for month of the year (only 12 unique values) or unique-carriers of airlines (limited in number) .

-> ###Note:
+> ###Note: The value of the QCS column should not empty or set to null for stratified sampling, or an error may be reported when the query is executed.

-The value of the QCS column should not empty or set to null for stratified sampling, or an error may be reported when the query is executed.
+Let us take a look at this example:
 ```
 CREATE SAMPLE TABLE NYCTAXI_pickup_sample ON NYCTAXI  OPTIONS ( qcs 'hour(pickup_datetime)', fraction '0.01') AS (SELECT * FROM NYCTAXI);
 ```

 Here* fraction* represents how much fraction of a base table data goes into the sample table.
 Higher the fraction, more the memory requirement and larger the query execution time.
-In this case, the results will be more as fraction increases, so it is a trade-off the user has to think about, while selecting a fraction based on the applications requirements.
+In this case, the results increase as fraction increases, so it is a trade-off the user has to think about, while selecting a fraction based on the applications requirements.

 One can create multiple sample tables using different sample QCS and sample fraction for a given base table.
-Sample selection logic selects most appropriate table based on the on the following logic:
+Sample selection logic selects most appropriate table based on the following logic:

 ###Sample Selection:###
-* If query QCS is exactly the same as a sample of the given QCS, then that sample gets selected.
+* If query QCS is exactly the same as a sample of the given QCS, then, that sample gets selected.
 * If exact match is not available, then, if the QCS of the sample is a superset of query QCS, that sample is used.
 * If superset of sample QCS is not available, a sample where the sample QCS is subset of query, QCS is used